NirayVeli/Calculator-Java/README.md

 # Calculator-Java
-With the help of internet, youtube and my "expertise"
+Java project with the help of internet, youtube and my "expertise"

 Needs a bug fixe: infinite decimals.
 Make it more good looking.